pragsmike/PromptCritical/docs/theory/formal-methods.md

 The System 1 / System 2 dichotomy is just a useful metaphor for understanding the role that the different techniques play, and what we expect from them.

+- [The language of prompting: What linguistic properties make a prompt successful?](https://arxiv.org/abs/2311.01967): 2023-11-03, Alina Leidinger.
+Investigates how grammatical and lexico-semantic variations affect LLM performance on prompts.

+- [Exploring the Prompt Space of Large Language Models through Evolutionary Sampling](https://dl.acm.org/doi/10.1145/3638529.3654049): 2024, Saletta, Martina and Ferretti, Claudio.
+Use Dynamic Structured Grammatical Evolution (DSGE) to address issues like redundancy and locality that can occur in standard GE.